jarokaz/tpu-gke-sandbox/README.md

 If you want to remove or reconfigure TPU node pools but maintain all other configurations unchanged you can modify the input variables that control TPU node pool provisioning and reapply the Terraform configuration.

-For example to remove TPU node pools while not in use execute the following command.
+For example to remove TPU node pools while not in use, execute the following command.

 ```
 export NUM_TPU_POOLS=0